jchen4/Breaker/README.md

 # Breaker
 breaker game capstone project
-/>My capston project is a brick breaker game in which you try to break all the bricks with a paddle and ball />I used the basic framework of a viewer, frame, and component class.
+/>My capstone project is a brick breaker game in which you try to break all the bricks with a paddle and ball

+/>I used the basic framework of a viewer, frame, and component class.
 Some new concepts I used are break statements and different listeners.

 />ball bounce pseudocode:
   if ball hits board
     calculate ratio of ball distance from paddle center to total center distance